Burton Snowboards: History

 In 2010, Burton announced that Burton Snowboards would cease manufacturing in Vermont and move production to Austria.
 More recently, the company has shifted some of its snowboard production to China.

 In December 2011, Burton named his wife, Donna Carpenter, as president of the company.
 In 2013, Donna Carpenter estimated that the company had 40 to 45% of the snowboarding market, which totaled $236 million.
 She said that the U.S. market constituted 35% of the company's business, with Europe making up 30%, and Japan and Canada the rest.

 In May 2014, Burton named Mike Rees as CEO, while remaining as founder and chairman.
 In December 2015, Burton named Donna Carpenter as CEO (Mike Rees having left to be closer to family) and John Lacy as president.

 In 2016, in light of the company's 40th anniversary, Burton's Chief Creative Officer, Greg Dacyshyn, stated he wished to keep both the sport and lifestyle aspect of the brand going for many years.

 Jake Burton Carpenter died at his home on November 20, 2019, due to a recurrence of testicular cancer.

+In 2020, the City of Burlington approved plans by Burton Snowboards to relocate the state's largest music venue Higher Ground to an unused warehouse on its Queen City Park Road campus as part of a broader entertainment complex.
+The State of Vermont granted additional permits in 2022, but the project faced appeals from a neighborhood group, Citizens for Responsible Zoning, who raised concerns about noise, traffic, and parking overflow into nearby residential streets.
+In April 2023, the case went to trial, and on July 12, 2023, Vermont Superior Court Judge Mary Miles Teachout upheld the permits, allowing the project to proceed.
+While supporting the overall plan, the court required Burton to take specific mitigation measures, including sound monitoring, parking enforcement, and event traffic management.
+Less than a week later, Higher Ground announced that Burton Snowboards had withdrawn from the plans to relocate the music venue to its Burlington headquarters.